plukethep/TRACER/README.md

         * regional map of England from [sharegeo](https://www.sharegeo.ac.uk/handle/10672/50)
         * local education authority map of England from [statistics.gov.uk](http://geoportal.statistics.gov.uk/datasets/c4a62d87de9f4b6087cf5f1515d5a0c1_0?geometry=-8.141%2C54.005%2C4.933%2C55.897&uiTab=table&orderByFields=ctyua14nm+ASC_)
         * coastal map of England from [divagis](http://www.diva-gis.org/datadown)
-3. create cleaned versions of the student and results by running the following commands in __Main.R__
+3. create cleaned versions of the student and results by running the following commands in __/code/Main.R__
 4. create any reports in __/reports__ folder (see _How to write a report_ below)
 5. any updates to the code, consider comitting back to github